spiderspace/mutable/README.md

 but this is error prone and adds a lot of mental overhead, and it loses the efficiency of the `immutable` option for the rest of the component.

-Can we get the best of both worlds, and keep the immutable flag enabled globally while treating the collections as reactive mutable values?
+Can we get the best of both worlds, and keep the immutable option enabled globally while treating the collections as reactive mutable values?

 ## solution?